abhishekgoud343/MazeSolver/README.md

 # Maze Solver
-The **Maze Solver** is a Desktop application that finds the shortest path to the destination point in a Maze represented by a 2D grid.
+The **Maze Solver** is a Desktop application, built using the Java Swing framework.
+The application finds the shortest path to the destination point in a Maze represented by a 2D grid.

 The white cells represent traversable cells through which a path could be valid.